someodd/intramaze/README.md

 sudo apt install postgresql postgresql-contrib
 ```

-Alternatively, instead of the above and running docker on your machine,  if you
+Alternatively, instead of the above and running Postgres directly on your
-just wanted to use the Docker PostgreSQL setup instead of the above for Postgres
+machine, you can just use the Docker PostgreSQL in Docker:
-you could do the below:

 ```
 docker compose --verbose -f docker/docker-compose.yml -f docker/docker-compose.test.yml start db